The Great Southern Walk.

 Great Southern Walk map

+In 2025, we will complete assessments, deliver the remaining sections of the new track, and continue planning and designing the proposed campsites.
 The design and environmental assessment of the proposed campsites are underway.
-Works to construct new sections of track or upgrade existing sections in each national park and state conservation area are also underway.
-Please check the current alerts for individual areas for the latest information and track closures.
+Work to construct new sections of track or upgrade existing sections in each national park and state conservation area is also underway.

 We are committed to conserving the ecological integrity and biodiversity of our national parks and reserves and providing sustainable visitor use compatible with the conservation of natural and cultural values.